Scalable Control Variates for Monte Carlo Methods via Stochastic Optimization: Numerical Experiments

 We are interested in computing posterior moments $\Pi[\phi_1],\Pi[\phi_2],\Pi[\phi_1^2]$ and $\Pi[\phi_2^2]$, as well as the marginal log-likelihood $\Pi[p(r|l,\phi)]$.
 The posterior marginal likelihood of the data is defined as the integral of the likelihood $p(y|X,\phi)$ with respect to the posterior on the parameters.
 This likelihood can be expressed in log-form as below: \begin{talign*} \log p(y|X,\phi) & = -\frac{1}{2}y^\top \left(C_\phi+\alpha I_{n\times n}\right)^{-1} y - \frac{1}{2}\log \left|C_{\phi}+\alpha I_{n \times n}\right| - \frac{n}{2} \log 2 \pi, \end{talign*} where $C_{\phi}$ denotes the $n \times n$ matrix with entries $(C_{\phi})_{ij} = c(x_i,x_j)$, where we have made the dependence explicit on the hyper-parameters $\phi$ of the covariance function.

 To do so, we use an adaptive MCMC algorithm to sample from $\Pi$.
-Results are presented in Fig. \ref{fig:LIDAR_numbersamples} for CVs based on polynomials, kernels and NNs all trained with SGD.
-When implementing SGD algorithm, the batch size is 8 and the number of training epochs is 10 for kernel CV, and 25 for other CVs.
+Results are presented in \Cref{fig:LIDAR_numbersamples} for \gls{CV}s based on polynomials, kernels and NNs all trained with \gls{SGD}.
+When implementing \gls{SGD} algorithm, the batch size is 8 and the number of training epochs is 10 for kernel \gls{CV}, and 25 for other \gls{CV}s.
 We notice that the performance can vary significantly based on the Stein space and operator.
 This clearly demonstrates the advantages of our general methods which can be easily adapted to the problem at hand.